phoenixfeder/fc-com/TestPlan.md

 ### 1.3 Intended Audience

 The intended audience of this test plan are the developers themself.
-It is meant to provide orientation to the developers to work from and as a documentation to measure the fullfillment of quality requirements against.
+This document is on a technical level so it is for more advanced readers who need the necessary background knowledge.

 ### 1.4 Document Terminology and Acronyms